PhilT/arch_installer/README.md

     scp ~/.ssh/id_rsa* root@ipaddress:~

-then ssh into the ip address shown and run install.sh which will ask you for a hostname and password (used for root and your user):
+then ssh into the ip address shown and run install.sh (http://goo.gl/tKEBG9 points to my github repo) which will ask you for a hostname and password (used for root and your user):

     ssh root@ipaddress
     INSTALL=all bash <(curl -Ls http://goo.gl/tKEBG9)